davmac314/dasynq/README.md

 thread library).

-The existing backends include **epoll** and **kqueue**, meaning that Dasynq works well on Linux and various BSDs (at least OpenBSD and FreeBSD) as well as Mac OS X ("macOS" as it is now called).
+The existing backends include **epoll** and **kqueue**, meaning that Dasynq works well on Linux and various BSDs (at least OpenBSD, FreeBSD and NetBSD) as well as Mac OS X ("macOS" as it is now called).
 There is also a less efficient backend based on **pselect**, and an even less efficient backend based on **select**, meaning that it should also work on nearly all other POSIX-compliant systems (with minor caveats).